karllhughes/learn/_posts/2020-06-28-three-questions.markdown

 img: /assets/posts/three-questions.jpg
 ---

 The best technical blogs have a clear audience and defined goals.
-For the first lesson, I'm going to share the three questions I ask every [client I work with at Draft](https://draft.dev/):
+Today, I'm going to share the three questions I ask every [client I work with at Draft](https://draft.dev/):

 ### Q1: Why are you writing?